Dynamics of Pseudoentanglement: Review of key concepts

+A simple pseudoentangled ensemble is given by random\footnote{ If $f$ and $S$ are taken to be genuinely random, then the ensemble satisfies Eq.~\eqref{eq:pe_criterion_tracedistance} (information-theoretic pseudorandomness), but is not efficiently preparable.
+However one can replace them by suitable pseudorandom functions and permutations, respectively, in such a way that the ensemble is efficiently preparable and satisfies Eq.~\eqref{eq:pe_criterion_algo} (computational pseudorandomness). } {\it subset phase states}~\cite{aaronson_quantum_2023},

-where $f$ is a random Boolean function on $\{0,1\}^N$ chosen uniformly at random, and $S$ is a subset of bitstrings, $S\subset\{0,1\}^N$, chosen uniformly at random out of all subsets of some fixed cardinality $|S| = K$.
+where $f$ is a random Boolean function on $\{0,1\}^N$, and $S$ is a subset of bitstrings, $S\subset\{0,1\}^N$, chosen uniformly at random out of all subsets of some fixed cardinality $|S| = K$.
 We call this space of subsets $\Sigma_K$.
-Here $K$ must scale suitably with the system size $N$: $\omega(\poly{N}) \leq K \leq o(2^N)$.
+To ensure pseudoentanglement, $K$ must scale suitably with the system size $N$: $\omega(\poly{N}) \leq K \leq o(2^{N/2})$.
 The role of $K$ is to determine the actual entanglement of the states in the ensemble: we have the average von Neumann entropy

 for all subsystems $A$ (regardless of locality), due to the fact that $K$ upper bounds the Schmidt rank of $\ket{\psi_{S,f}}$ on any bipartition of the $N$ qubits.
-Thus the restriction on $K\geq \omega(\poly{N})$ ensures that, e.g., the half-cut entanglement entropy can scale faster than $\log N$ (necessary so that the states cannot be efficiently distinguished from Haar-random ones by measuring their purity), and the restriction $K \leq o(2^N)$ ensures that it scales more slowly than the Page value $\simeq N\log(2)/2$~\cite{Page_average_1993} (see Fig.~\ref{fig:main_ideas}(a,b)).
+Thus the restriction on $K\geq \omega(\poly{N})$ ensures that, e.g., the half-cut entanglement entropy can scale faster than $\log N$ (necessary so that the states cannot be efficiently distinguished from Haar-random ones by measuring their purity), and the restriction $K \leq 2^{o(N)}$ ensures sub-volume-law scaling [see Fig.~\ref{fig:main_ideas}(a,b)].

-Very recently, Ref.~\cite{giurgica-tiron_pseudorandomness_2023} showed that the random phase factors are not necessary to have a pseudoentangled ensemble.
+Very recently, Refs.~\cite{giurgica-tiron_pseudorandomness_2023,jeronimo_pseudorandom_2024} showed that the random phase factors are not necessary to have a pseudoentangled ensemble.
 Random \textit{subset states} suffice:

 with $S$ drawn uniformly at random from $\Sigma_K$ (subsets of the computational basis of cardinality $K$).
 This ensemble obeys

 with $D = 2^N$ the Hilbert space dimension.
 This is superpolynomailly small if $\omega(\poly{N}) \leq K \leq o(2^N / \poly{N})$ and $m = O(\poly{N})$.